ga4gh/data-security/AAI/AAIConnectProfile.md

 }
 ```
 -   iss: MUST be able to be appended with .well-known/openid-configuration to
-    get spec of broker.
+    get spec of Broker.

 -   sub: authenticated user unique identifier.
-A broker MAY abstract the suggested user email address with a unique identifier provided it maintains a way to map the user.
+A Broker MAY abstract the
+    suggested user email address with a unique identifier provided it maintains
+    a way to map the user.
 See the ELIXIR for an implementation example.
+The
-The sub in this case is a unique identifier issued by ELIXIR that abstracts the user's "real" email.
-Downstream Clearinghouses will need to know how to handle the `sub` attribute.
+    sub in this case is a unique identifier issued by ELIXIR that abstracts the
+    user's "real" email.
+Downstream Claim Clearinghouses will need to know how
+    to handle the `sub` attribute.

 -   idp: (optional) SHOULD contain the IDP the user used to auth with.
 Such as
     "Google".
 This does not have to be unique and can be used just to help